How Does It Feel?

 While the look and feel bear resemblance to previous models, the Wave Rider 26 is a little peppier.
 The shoe maintains its traditional high heel drop of 12mm with an added amount of cushion to the midsole than previous versions.
 The shoe is listed to slightly heavier than previous version, due to the added cushion to the midsole.

 I was super excited to put this shoe on and take it on a couple runs.
-I have worn the Mizuno Wave Rider consistently since its 23rd release and have always found the show to be a solid daily trainer.
+I have worn the Mizuno Wave Rider consistently since its 23rd release and have always found the shoe to be a solid daily trainer.
 The shoe provides a nice and firm cushion, and the high-heel drop is noticeable the moment you put the shoe on.
 This shoe comes with two upper options, the regular style offers an engineered mesh upper, and the SSW model has a smooth stretch woven upper (which is the version I tried).
 I found the upper to be comfortable and breathable.
 I have always had to size up half a size in the previous version of the Wave Rider and did the same for the 26 as it has always been a bit short on my foot.
 The shoe felt great during the runs I have taken it on, I felt secure and stable, and the shoe provided a smooth heel to toe transition.
 Despite being listed as little heavier than its previous iteration, I didn’t feel the shoe to be a heavy shoe, it still felt light on my foot.
 I plan to continue to use this shoe as part of daily trainer rotation.

 Who is this shoe for??